chipmuenk/modular_synths/teensy/teensy_usb_audio_iir_filter.md

 }
 ```

 ## Measurement

 Generate a stereo track with 44100 Hz sampling frequency and e.g. 5 s of white noise or a chirp signal.
+Record the filtered signal.

 The recorded signal can be displayed as a time signal, analyzed as a periodogram (Analyze -> Plot Spectrum) or displayed as spectrogram (left panel, right mouse button -> Spectrogram).

-The

 ## Further experiments / ideas

 ---